 Third Generation (3G)

 Developed by NTT and DoCoMo in 2001, 3G introduced a lot of breakthroughs in telecommunications, including packet-switching, which allows for larger file transfers and better sound quality.
-The newer CDMA standard also boasted data delivery speeds that were 4 times faster than 2G cellular.
+The newer CDMA standard also boasted data delivery speeds that were four times faster than 2G cellular.

 The introduction of the iPhone in 2007 helped to accelerate 3G adoption.
-However, the world’s first commercially successful smartphone also lay the groundwork for the cellular standard’s eventual demise.
+However, the world’s first commercially successful smartphone laid the groundwork for the cellular standard’s eventual demise.
 Although 3G was faster than previous generations, it wasn’t equipped to handle high-definition multimedia – especially when streaming on-demand content from services like YouTube, Netflix, and Hulu on a phone or tablet.